Third Research Conference of the CEPR Network on Macroeconomic Modelling and Model Comparison (MMCN)

 Quantitative macroeconomic models play an important role in informing policy makers about the consequences of monetary, fiscal and regulatory policies.
 Encouraging interaction among researchers interested in model and policy comparison, as well as promoting collaboration between academia and policy institutions, the MMCN provides a platform for researchers to compare existing models and present new models, as well as underlying solution and estimation methods, thereby enhancing opportunities for building on work by others.

-For the third research conference, we welcome both theoretical and empirical papers.
-Topics of interest include:
+At the third research conference, both theoretical and empirical papers cover the following topics of interest:

 1. Modelling the financial sector and financial crises in macroeconomic models

 2. Assessing the transmission channels and effects of monetary, fiscal and regulatory policies

 3. Modelling macroeconomic effects of structural reforms and tax policy

 4. Solution, estimation, simulation and forecasting with structural macroeconomic models

 Lars Peter Hansen (University of Chicago) and John B. Taylor (Stanford University) will give the keynote speeches.
 Special sessions at the 2019 conference will focus on Assessing the effects of macro-prudential policies and Forecasting with macroeconomic models.